Feyerabend/bb/workbook/ch02/neumann/README.md

   a simulated environment, comparing sequential access patterns versus cache-optimized or parallel approaches.

-- If LLMs are assumed, use them as a reference to check their understanding, ask questions about bottleneck implications, or get guidance on optimization ideas.
+- If LLMs are assumed, use them as a reference to check your understanding, ask questions about bottleneck implications, or get guidance on optimization ideas.

-- Learning Outcome: Understand the performance challenges in von Neumann architecture and the role of caches.
+- Learning: Understand the performance challenges in von Neumann architecture and the role of caches.

 #### Basic compiler design project